ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 last** reopens the most recently saved D/V decision, even after moving to the next case.
 A cord mask is not needed for ground-truth annotation.

+If one highlighted component contains an obvious anterior/ventral and posterior/dorsal pair joined by the rootlet segmentation, use **SPLIT: TOP VENTRAL / BOTTOM DORSAL**.
+This is an explicit expert action, not an automatic
+heuristic: it divides that one RPI component at its AP two-mode midpoint and writes the anterior half as ventral and posterior half as dorsal. **Amend last** removes that split as well as an ordinary D/V decision.

 For every spinal-level/side connected component, the review interface includes:

 - an RPI axial overlay and a montage covering the component's slices;